github/docs/content/actions/guides/building-and-testing-java-with-gradle.md

 ```
 {% endraw %}

-This workflow will save the contents of your local Gradle package cache, located in the `.gradle/caches` directory of the runner's home directory.
-The cache key will be the hashed contents of the gradle build files, so changes to them will invalidate the cache.
+This workflow will save the contents of your local Gradle package cache, located in the `.gradle/caches` and `.gradle/wrapper` directories of the runner's home directory.
+The cache key will be the hashed contents of the gradle build files (including the gradle wrapper properties file), so changes to any of them will invalidate the cache.

 ### Packaging workflow data as artifacts